 - Heat olive oil in a large skillet over medium-high heat.
 Add the chicken, skin side down first and brown well.
 Turn the chicken over and brown on the other side.

 - Turn the chicken back to skin side up.
-Remove from heat.
+Remove from the heat to add the wine.

 - Add the wine then return to the heat.
 Bring to a boil, reduce heat to a simmer and cook until the wine is reduced by half.